 The insolvent partner cannot be continued as a partner.
 He will be ceased to be a partner from the very date on which the order of adjudication is made.
+The estate of the insolvent partner is not

 INSOLVENCY [SEC 34]